Team event at the World Championships in Figure Skating - Norway wins gold at the World Championships, Switzerland ranks fourth

 Marcel RunnerAnd the Laura Underpitzine

-The 2018 Olympics and World Cup 2019.
-Switzerland has been the measure of all things in the team’s events in recent years, always winning the gold medal.
+The 2018 Olympics and the World Cup 2019.
+Switzerland has been the barometer of all things in the team’s events in recent years, always winning the gold medal.
 But in Cortina, it was already clear after the second duel: There would be no repeat.

 Semyel Bissig was the last to win the run, but then he hit the snow with the ski pole.
 Two hundred are missing.